-It is easy to find a good doctor in the Philippines since there are so many of them.
+It is easy to find a good doctor or a good dentist in the Philippines since there are so many of them.
 You can ask your employers for referrals, as well as other expats and Pinoy friends.
 You would need one because it is difficult to get medication without a prescription even if you are a foreigner.

 You can also use The Filipino Doctor, a database of all the doctors in the Philippines that also has an app for easy access.

 There are many pharmacies in the Philippines with chains like Mercury Drug and Watsons as major players.
 The availability of rare or high-risk medicines is also quite stable with many of the world’s leading pharmaceutical companies very active in the local medical and business scenes.